A lot of times we read

 Our lady with the issue

-never heard anyone disagree with that), just does not matter.
-Many seem to believe you can disobey God and
+disagree with that), just does not matter.

-not be baptized and you can and will still be saved.
-Have you ever given thought to the idea that
+and will still be saved.
+Have you ever

-baptism might well be a test of your faith?
+given thought to the idea that baptism might well be a test of your faith?

 When we say this command

-command does not make that much difference so I will be negligent in my
+other command does not make that much difference so I will be negligent in my

 obedience to it then we have displaced the king of glory as the lawmaker, we

 have displaced King Jesus and made ourselves king.
-James puts it this way, "if you judge the law, you are not a doer of
+James puts it this way, "if you judge

-obeyed and which ones can be discarded.
+what laws ought to be obeyed and which ones can be discarded.
+James goes on to say "there is one

-is one Lawgiver" (James 4:12 NKJV) and that is not you or me.
+Lawgiver" (James 4:12 NKJV) and that is not you or me.
 Disobedience can expose ignorance of the word

 of God or weakness of the flesh but it also in many cases exposes unbelief,